- Type your Search terms in the box above.

 LTA updates.
 The Chicago Reader covered the Green Healthy Neighborhoods land use plan under development for the neighborhoods of Englewood, Woodlawn, and Washington Park.
 The City of Chicago, LISC/Chicago, Teamwork Englewood, and Washington Park Consortium are partners on this project through our Local Technical Assistance (LTA) program.
 Other news about LTA projects included Patch coverage of the Village of Oswego's efforts to create an economic development plan.
 The Northwest Herald described the Village of Lakemoor's draft comprehensive plan.
 The Elburn Herald wrote about the Village of Elburn's efforts to update its comprehensive plan, funded by a $100,000 LTA grant.
 Waukegan is kicking off development of a commercial corridor plan along Washington Street with a series of public meetings between January 22 and 24 -- learn more at www.cmap.illinois.gov/waukegan.

-, “Working Together to Advance Energy Efficiency: Partnerships for Tackling Persistent Barriers and Achieving Results,” at the Fairmont Hotel Chicago.
-Municipal leaders and sustainability staff are encouraged to attend and must pre-register by contacting Jessica Collingsworth (firstname.lastname@example.org).
+Energy efficiency workshop.
+On January 16 from 8:00 a.m. to 12:15 p.m., the U.S. Department of Energy, the State and Local Energy Efficiency Action Network, and the Midwest Energy Efficiency Alliance will host a free workshop, "Working Together to Advance Energy Efficiency: Partnerships for Tackling Persistent Barriers and Achieving Results," at the Fairmont Hotel Chicago.
+Municipal leaders and sustainability staff are encouraged to attend and must pre-register by contacting Jessica Collingsworth (email@example.com).

 Emerald Ash Borer management grants.
 Applications to the Municipal Grant Program for Mitigating Emerald Ash Borer Impacts on the Urban Forest are due February 1, 2013.
 Emerald Ash Borer is considered one of the greatest and costliest threats to the "urban canopy," depriving communities of trees that provide shade and valuable ecosystem services.
 Visit the Metropolitan Mayors Caucus website for more information, including upcoming grant workshops.
 This week the Chicago Tribune reported on the beetle's environmental and economic effects in our region.